DefinitelyTyped/DefinitelyTyped/README.md

 }
 ```

+This also applies if the implementation package has `exports` in its package.json.

 #### `OTHER_FILES.txt`

 If a file is neither tested nor referenced in `index.d.ts`, add it to a file named `OTHER_FILES.txt`.
 This file is a list of other files that need to be included in the typings package, one file per line.